Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Since retiring from the NBA, Shaquille O’Neal has been keeping himself busy with several business ventures.
 During his basketball days, he had a successful career as a rap artist, with his first album ‘Shaq Diesel’ going platinum after its release in 1993.

-O’Neal has toured as a DJ under the name ‘Diesel’ and has appeared in several films and tv shows.
+O’Neal has toured as a DJ under the name ‘Diesel’ and has appeared in several films and TV shows.
 He’s also had his own reality television shows, Shaq’s Big Challenge (2007) and Shaq Vs (2009-2010).

-Shaquille O’Neal with his five children Shareef, Me’arah, Shaqir, Amirah and Taahirah O’NealShaquille O’Neal with his five children Shareef, Me’arah, Shaqir, Amirah, and Taahirah O’Neal at the premiere of his latest film Uncle Drew held in New York City on June 26, 2018 (Credit: Derrick Salters / WENN)
+Shaquille O’Neal with his five children Shareef, Me’arah, Shaqir, Amirah and Taahirah O’NealShaquille O’Neal with his five children, Shareef, Me’arah, Shaqir, Amirah, and Taahirah O’Neal, at the premiere of his latest film, Uncle Drew, held in New York City on June 26, 2018 (Credit: Derrick Salters / WENN)

-As well as being one of the tallest men to ever play in the sport, Shaquille O’Neal is also one of the heaviest, weighing over 325 pounds.
+Shaquille O’Neal is one of the tallest men ever to play the sport and also one of the heaviest, weighing over 325 pounds.
+While most NBA players wear sizes 13 or 14, Shaquille O’Neal wears sizes 22 or 23.

 Former NBA player Shaquille O'Neal towers over actor Jack NicholsonFormer NBA player Shaquille O’Neal towers over actor Jack Nicholson during his jersey retirement ceremony at Staples Center on April 2, 2013, in Los Angeles, California (Credit: WENN)